ItzStonlex/JStringManipulator/README.md

 This repository is for manipulating Java objects using `StringQuery`.
 In one session, you can perform many types of queries.

+**IMPORTANT:**
+This repository is a prototype on the way to creating our own programming language, taking into account all the structural and caching errors, development of our own compiled programming language will be started in the near future.

 ---

 ## HOW TO USE?